dikshadamahe/Vyom-Garud/README.md

 ### Component Philosophy
 Components are kept small and focused.
 Shared logic is extracted into custom hooks or utility functions.
 Each component handles its own animations and state.

+## Implementation Notes

+### Fully Functional Features
+- **Navigation:** All anchor links scroll to corresponding sections
+- **Scroll Progress Bar:** Real-time tracking of page scroll position
+- **Animations:** All Framer Motion effects working on scroll and hover
+- **Responsive Design:** Tested across mobile, tablet, and desktop viewports
+- **Videos:** All background videos play with proper aspect ratios
+- **Form UI:** Contact form has validation and visual states

+### Placeholder Elements
+The following elements are implemented for UI/UX demonstration but are not connected to backend services:

+- **Contact Form Submission:** Form validates inputs but does not send data (displays alert message only)
+- **Social Media Links:** LinkedIn, Twitter, GitHub icons link to "#" (no actual social profiles)
+- **Footer Navigation Links:** All footer links (Privacy Policy, Terms, etc.) redirect to homepage
+- **"Request Demo" Buttons:** Navigate to contact section (no actual demo system)
+- **"Learn More" Buttons:** Link to "#" placeholder

+### Future Enhancements
+For production deployment, the following would need to be implemented:
+- Backend API for contact form submission
+- Email notification system
+- CMS integration for dynamic content
+- Actual social media profile links
+- Legal pages (Privacy Policy, Terms of Service)
+- Analytics integration
+- SEO optimization with meta tags

 ## Assessment Requirements

 This project fulfills all requirements from the Web Developer Intern Assessment: